ricardorauber/RestService/README.md

 #### Making a request with parameters

 Now let's make some request with parameters, but first let's clarify something about these parameters.
 When you make `GET`, `HEAD` and `DELETE` requests, you send parameters as query strings, but for all other methods, you send parameters in the request body.
-With that, the `RestService` will set the right property depending of the method you have selected for that request.
+With that, the `RestService` will set the right properties depending on the method you have selected for that request.

 Another big thing here is that because of security, instead of simple dictionaries, we use `Encodable` objects as the parameters.
-The reason for that is that the compiler will not complain about a typo in your parameter names, for instance, and will be better to code the API logic.
+The reason for that is that the compiler will complain about a typo in your parameter names, for instance, and will be better to code the API logic.

 So, let's make a `GET` request with some parameters: